How to develop writing skills in students (15 Prompts and 5 Tips)

 - Make a list of the activities you like the most during (spring/summer/fall/winter).

 - Who is your biggest hero?
 Why?
-And draw a picture of them.
+Draw a picture of them.

 - Write a short story about a funny pet.